 Walking into a swim club Masters or triathlon club swim session for the first time can be an intimidating and confusing experience.
 Coach Cliff English helps to ease fears by decoding the Masters swim session.

 The language of the swim workout is fairly simple and basically made up of abbreviations, numbers and a few terms.
-While most of what is written on the board will be fairly consistent among all coaches, there will always be variations, and it will still take a week or two to get to know your coach’s swim set language.
+While most of what is written on the board will be fairly consistent among all coaches, there will always be variations, and it will still take a couple sessions to get to know your coach’s swim set language.

 FR = Freestyle stroke